charlesneimog/Awesome-Pd/docs/objects/asr~.md

 # asr~

-The `asr~` object in Pure Data is an attack/sustain/release envelope generator, simplified compared to `adsr~`.
-It can be triggered by gate values, bangs, or impulses: a gate on starts the attack phase and a gate off triggers the release phase, with an optional immediate release mode via the `-rel` flag.
-Attack and release times are set in milliseconds, and the curve parameter controls the envelope shape, allowing exponential, linear (`-lin`), or lag-filter (`-lag`) behavior.
-The object accepts both control and signal inputs, with gate values mapped to the MIDI velocity range or beyond.
-Its right outlet outputs a status signal (1 when active, 0 when inactive), useful for managing DSP switches in subpatches or abstractions.
-While typically used for amplitude shaping, `asr~` can modulate any parameter in real time.
+The `asr~` object generates an attack/sustain/release envelope, acting as a simplified version of `adsr~`.
+It shapes an audio signal based on gate input (signal or bang), with adjustable attack and release times in milliseconds.
+The object supports various envelope curve shapes (linear, logarithmic, or lag filter) and provides a status outlet indicating its active state, making it useful for dynamic control and multichannel applications.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `asr~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
-- :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/else)!
+- :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>